liamtbb/liamtbb.github.io/about.md

 permalink: /about/
 ---

-A place for me to document useful network and system processes.
+A place for me to document useful network and system processes for myself, anyone else is free to use.

 ### More Information

-I mostly work with JunOS and Linux/BSD systems, posts here will be primarily in that context.
+I mostly work with JunOS and Linux/BSD systems, some Proxmox/Vmware, Ansible, BGP, Python/shell, etc. Posts here will reflect that.

 ### Contact me